slevithan/awesome-regex/README.md

 ## Testers

 *For building, testing, and playing with regexes.
-All of these options include live match highlighting, and many include regex syntax highlighting and other advanced features.*
+All of these include live match highlighting, and many include regex syntax highlighting and other advanced features.*

 ### Best testers